Note: This article is featured in this booklet, which shows the surprising connection between Christmas and the creation of the world.

 After Adam and Eve sinned, Genesis 3:7 states that “

-they knew that they were naked; and they sewed fig leaves together and made themselves coverings.”
+they knew that they were naked.
+And they sewed fig leaves together and made themselves loincloths.”

 In sewing fig coverings, it wasn’t just that they recognized that they had no outer clothing—they also saw that they were destitute of righteousness.
 Their innocence was lost.
 Adam and Eve were no longer perfect but were now polluted creatures in their hearts and their flesh.
 They were naked before the justice of God’s law, and the fig leaves were attempts to cover what they had done.